-They used to call her The SeaHorse A.I. but working on it I felt it had a definitely feminine quality: long silences where you wish she might say something, followed by endless stream of incoherent outputs, when you wish she might shut up a little.
+They used to call her The SeaHorse A.I. but working on it we felt it had a definitely feminine quality: long silences where you wish she might say something, followed by an endless stream of incoherent outputs, when you wish she might shut up a little.

 All punctuated by short bursts of pure bliss.

-So “she” instead of “the” was my contribution to the name… basically S instead of T.
+So “she” instead of “the” was our contribution to the name… basically S instead of T.

 What's your production system?

-It's used mostly by God but I’ve heard Deadmau5 is big on it as well.
+It's used mostly by God but we’ve heard Deadmau5 is big in it as well.